cert-manager/cert-manager/docs/reference/issuers/acme/dns01.rst

     acmedns:
       host: https://acme.example.com
-      accountsSecretRef:
+      accountSecretRef:
         name: acme-dns
         key: acmedns.json

 In general, clients to acme-dns perform registration on the users behalf and inform them of the CNAME entries they must create.
 This is not possible in cert-manager, it is a non-interactive system.
 Registration must be carried out beforehand and the resulting credentials JSON uploaded to the cluster as a secret.
-There are several ways to accomplish this:

-1. Using certbot, follow the instructions in the `official certbot hook <https://github.com/joohoi/acme-dns-certbot-joohoi>`_ You can either create a certificate or cancel the process after it informs you of the CNAME record.
-The resulting `acmedns.json` will be stored in `/etc/letsencrypt`

-2. Using the `acme-dns client <https://github.com/cpu/goacmedns>`_ follow the instructions for "Pre-Registration", the location of the accounts JSON file can be specified as an argument.
-The CNAME record will be printed by the command.
+In this example, we use ``curl`` and the API endpoints directly.
+Information about setting up and configuring acme-dns is available on the `acme-dns project page <https://github.com/joohoi/acme-dns>`_.

+1. First, register with the acme-dns server, in this example, there is one running at "auth.example.com"

-3. Manually using the API. ``curl -X POST http://auth.example.com/register`` will return a JSON for your registration:
+  ``curl -X POST http://auth.example.com/register`` will return a JSON with credentials for your registration:

   .. code-block :: json